espoo-dev/espoo-dev/CONTRIBUTING.md

 1. Fork the repo
 2. Clone the forked repo
 3. Check if the tests are working
-4. Create a Pull Request tagging the related issue
+4. Create a Pull Request

 # 📝 Docs